colealanroberts/OpenAlpha/README.md

   - [x] [Sony a7 II](https://electronics.sony.com/imaging/interchangeable-lens-cameras/full-frame/p/ilce7m2-b)

 > **Note**
 > This is not a complete list, please open a PR with the compatible camera model once confirmed.
+See the [Confirming Compatibility](https://github.com/colealanroberts/OpenAlpha/wiki/Confirming-Compatibility) Wiki entry.

 ## License